HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/windows/sdk_upgrade-windows.md

     !!!note
         Starting with HCL Digital Experience Combined fix pack 05, you can change your SDK Java Technology Edition from version 7.0 to version 7.1.Starting with HCL Digital Experience Combined fix pack 12, you can change your SDK Java Technology Edition to version 8.0.

-3. Install one of the following PTF Groups or higher:

-    -   V7R1 for SDK version 7.1: **PTF Group SF99572 level 15** or higher
-    -   V7R2 for SDK version 7.1: **PTF Group SF99716 level 4** or higher
-    -   V7R1 for SDK version 8: **PTF Group SF99572 level 20** or higher
-    -   V7R2 for SDK version 8: **PTF Group SF99716 level 5** or higher

-4. Read the following information before you run the managesdk task:
+3. Read the following information before you run the managesdk task:

     -   For stand-alone environments: Stop the profile server (node) before you run the managesdk command.
     -   For clustered environments: